emilio2hd/development-ubuntu-ruby-rails-ansible/README.md

 rails new /vagrant
 ```

-# Configuring Database
+# Configuring The Database

-Below has configuration for all databases installed by provision.
-The **myapp** database will be created, as well its gems will be installed by provision.
+See the configurations for all databases installed by provisioning.
+The **myapp** database will be created, and its gems will be installed as well.

 ### Configuring SQlite